jpulse-net/jpulse-framework/docs/plugins/README.md

 - **🔍 Auto-Discovery**: Drop a plugin in `plugins/` and it's automatically detected
 - **🧩 MVC Integration**: Full support for Models, Views, and Controllers
+- **🪝 Plugin Hooks**: Extend authentication, user management, and more
 - **⚙️ Configuration**: Dynamic admin UI generated from JSON schema
 - **💾 Database**: Extend existing models or create new collections
 - **📡 API Endpoints**: Register REST endpoints with auto-discovery